-Mireille Roddier is an associate professor of architecture at the Taubman College of Architecture and Urban Planning at the University of Michigan where she teaches in both the design and history/theory curriculum.
+Mireille Roddier is an associate professor of architecture at the University of Michigan where she teaches in both the design and history/theory curriculum.